openintegrationhub/Connectors/Adapters/AdapterGuide.md

 - [Example of flows in a complete one way integration between two systems](#example-of-flows-in-a-complete-one-way-integration-between-two-systems)

-# What is an adapter?
+# What is an Adapter?
 An **adapter** is a single, reusable piece of functionality that typically represents a way to communicate with one system and/or API.
 This functionality is created by combining code with a file (`component.json`) which describes: